egg-lou/tech-eats/README.md

 # Welcome!

-Welcome to TECH EATS where you can add your favorite food spots inside or near the Polytechnic University of the Philippines.
+Welcome to TECH EATS! where you can add your favorite food spots inside or near the Polytechnic University of the Philippines.
 Also, if you are great at cooking you may also share your recipes here.

 ## This is to practice your Git and Github skills!
 Although we are trying to make everyone know your favorite food spot or recipe, the main goal of this website and repository is to have you practice open-source contribution with Git and Github.
 By creating a simple post about your food spot or recipe you will experience what it is like to contribute in Github.